misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-and-MDT.md

 Click `OK` on the two windows to complete the configuration.

+{% include callout.html content="UPDATE - April 19, 2023: [See our updated guidance later in the page](#update-41923---updating-for-windows-laps) given the [new Windows LAPS feature included with the April 2023 updates](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/by-popular-demand-windows-laps-available-now/ba-p/3788747)." type="primary" %}

 You've now configured the base case/default policy, to enable LAPS if MDT (or some other software, potentially) is not configured to automatically log in to the computer with the Administrator user.

 We'll now create a second registry item to do the opposite: disable LAPS if the Administrator account is configured to autologon.